-Relations between Germany and Croatia are excellent, thanks to two main factors: firstly, the cultural influence of Germany and Austria over the centuries, the large number of Croats living permanently in Germany (approximately 223,000) and the former guest workers who have since returned to Croatia; secondly, the large number of German tourists that visit Croatia every year (some 1.85 million in 2012).
-Another factor is the large volume of bilateral trade.
-In science and technology, there are also close ties between institutions and individual researchers in the two countries.
+Relations between Germany and Croatia are very close.
+An important element in relations is the large number of Croats living permanently in Germany (approximately 223,000) and the former guest workers who have since returned to Croatia.
+In addition, a large number of German tourists visit Croatia every year (some 1.93 million in 2013).
+The two countries also enjoy close relations in the economic sphere and in science and technology.

 Germany continues to provide support to Croatia after its accession to the European Union through numerous projects.
-It includes assistance in strengthening market structures, modernising the country’s administration, reforming the judiciary and align Croatian legislation with European law.
-These mainly involve advisory and training measures, conducting studies and organizing visits and observer placements of Croat civil servants, business personnel and other experts in Germany.
-Humanitarian aid measures are also continuing with German support, including repairing houses destroyed in the war, reconstructing and modernizing infrastructure and clearing mines.
+It includes assistance in strengthening market structures, modernising the country’s administration, reforming the judiciary and promoting energy efficiency and renewable energy.
+The help is provided mainly through advisory and training measures, developing studies and organising visits and observer placements of Croat civil servants, business staff and other experts in Germany.
+In the past, humanitarian aid measures were also conducted with German support, including repairing houses destroyed in the war, reconstructing and modernising infrastructure and clearing mines.

-Germany is Croatia’s second most important trading partner, after Italy, and ranks third among foreign direct investors, after Austria and the Netherlands.
+Germany is Croatia’s second most important trading partner, after Italy, and ranks second among foreign direct investors, after Austria.
 Germans make up the largest group of tourists visiting Croatia.
-The number of German tourists increased by 11.5 per cent in 2012 compared with the previous year.
-In addition to major German investments by Deutsche Telekom, Siemens, Krupp, Bayer, BASF, Daimler, Schott, Messer, RWE, RWE Aqua and WTE Wassertechnik, numerous small and medium-sized German companies have set up subsidiaries in Croatia.
+The number of German tourists increased by 4.3 per cent in 2013 compared with the previous year.
+In addition to major German investments by Deutsche Telekom, Siemens, Krupp, Bayer, BASF, Daimler, Schott, Messer, RWE and RWE Aqua, numerous small and medium-sized German companies have set up subsidiaries in Croatia.
 Since the liberalisation of the country’s energy market in 2013, the German company RWE Energija GmbH has also been supplying power to private customers in Croatia.

 A bilateral investment protection agreement entered into force in August 2000 and a double taxation accord in December 2006.
 There is also a road transport agreement and an arrangement on the provisional application of an air transport agreement.
 A shipping agreement is under negotiation.

-Since 2003, a German-Croatian Chamber of Industry and Commerce has been operating in Croatia since 2003.
+A German-Croatian Chamber of Industry and Commerce has been operating in Croatia since 2003.
 In 2012 and 2013, it saw a marked increase in the number of its members.
-In addition to the chamber, there is a Germany Trade & Invest office (formerly the German Office for Foreign Trade, bfai) has been active there.
-For several years now, numerous German experts have been working in Croatia under various EU accession programmes.
+In addition to the chamber, there is a Germany Trade & Invest office (formerly the German Office for Foreign Trade, bfai).

 Bilateral cultural cooperation is based on the German-Croatian Cultural Agreement of 26 August 1994, which entered into force on 23 January 1998.
-Priority areas of cooperation are promoting mobility in the scientific and academic sector and maintaining and strengthening the prominent role of the German language in the Croatian education system (approximately 30 per cent of all Croat pupils learn German as their first or second foreign language).
-The principal cultural institutions active in Croatia are the Goethe Institute, the German Academic Exchange Service (DAAD) with three academic teachers and a language assistant and the Central Agency for Schools Abroad (ZfA), coordinator for the German Language Diploma (DSD) and with a further eight programme teachers at Croatian grammar schools.
+Priority areas of cooperation are promoting mobility in science and academia and maintaining and strengthening the prominent role of the German language in the Croatian education system (approximately 30 per cent of all students at Croatia’s schools learn German as their first or second foreign language).
+The principal cultural intermediaries active in Croatia are the Goethe Institute, the German Academic Exchange Service (DAAD) with three academic teachers and a language assistant, and the Central Agency for Schools Abroad (ZfA) with a coordinator for the German Language Diploma (DSD) and a further eight programme teachers at Croatian grammar schools.